Learn about some of the names and acronyms you'll encounter at Waterloo.

-Your status is part time if you take less than 60% of a full course load – at Waterloo that's 1 or 2 courses.
+Your status is part time if you take 1 or 2 courses per term.

 A coffee shop by day and pub by night.
 POETS is an on-campus pub often frequented by Engineering students.

-Waterloo's online enrollment system, through which you can track the progress of your application, select your classes, view your fee schedule, view your grades, and update your personal information.
+Waterloo's online student information system through which you check your application status and submit any documents such as transcripts.
+Once you're a student, you'll use Quest select your classes, view your fee schedule, view your grades, and update your personal information.